stephanosterburg/stephanosterburg.github.io/_posts/2019-10-14-jupyterlab.md

     set_background(color)
 ```

-...and to use it, we add the following line in the top of the coding cell: `%%background honeydew`
+... and to use it, we add the following line in the top of the coding cell: `%%background honeydew`

 <div style="text-align:center">